boardgameio/boardgame.io/docs/documentation/tutorial.md

 # Tutorial

-This tutorial walks through a simple game of Tic-Tac-Toe.
+The goal of this tutorial is to make a simple TicTacToe game using boardgame.io.
+You'll learn the basic concepts of boardgame.io and how to use them and in the end you'll have a working game.

 [node]: https://nodejs.dev/learn/how-to-install-nodejs
 [cmd]: https://tutorial.djangogirls.org/en/intro_to_command_line/